hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 obj7
 ```

-Notice that there are 7 objects. `obj2` is not the name of an object in the `dir2/dir3` directory -- in fact it's an object named `dir2/dir3/obj2`.
+Notice that there are 7 objects.
+The first object has a name of `dir1/obj1` -- not `obj1`, i.e., the name contains the hierarchical structure.

 By adding the `format=json` query parameter, we can see the objects in more detail.
 ```